M1hono/mobrenamer/README.md

 ---

-The mod uses a JSON configuration file, making it easy to customize without needing to modify code.
+This mod uses a JSON configuration file, making it easy to customize without needing to modify code.

 What's more, instead of using string to configure names, it allows you to use Text Component to identify all names.
 Therefore you can add translations to all your names.